Unleash/unleash/websitev2/docs/advanced/sso-saml-keycloak.md

 ![Keycloak: Add client](/img/keykloak_step1-768x347.png)

-**a) Change “Name ID format to “email”** Unleash expect email to be sent from the SSO provider so make sure Name ID format is set to email, see a). also you must give the IDP Initiated SSO URL Name, we have chosen to call it “unleash”, see 2).
+**a) Change “Name ID format to “email”** Unleash expects an email to be sent from the SSO provider so make sure Name ID format is set to email, see a). also you must give the IDP Initiated SSO URL Name, we have chosen to call it “unleash”, see 2).
 This gives us the Sign-on URL we will need in our Unleash configuration later.

 ![Keycloak: step 2](/img/keykloak_step2b-768x242.png)